zachnicoll/light-box/models/README.md

 # 3D Printing Models

-Use these models in 3D printing software in print and construct the Light Box!
+Use these models in 3D printing software to print and construct the Light Box!
 Alternatively, open them in your favourite CAD software (like Fusion 360) to edit them.

 ### Assembly